San Andrés Preparatory School attack: Perpetrator

 The perpetrator was identified as a 17-year-old male student of the school named Brandon Alonso.
 (Note: Alonso is his middle name.
 Given his status as a minor at the moment of the crime, his surnames have not been revealed to the public.)
 Classmates often described him as a loner, and he hadn't attended classes since the beginning of the school semester in October.

 He had a long history of sharing violent messages through Facebook and X (where he only had 14 followers), including showing off the corpse of a mouse he had killed and a selfie taken inside of a burning church, claiming responsibility for the arson attack.
 He often praised Satanism, Nazism and Adolf Hitler on social media, posing in one photo while doing a Roman salute with the caption "Sieg Heil" and showing off an inverted cross in the background of his profile picture.
 He had also announced his plans to commit a "massacre" three days prior to the attack.
 Brandon finally announced his plans on social media at 8:44 a.m., telling his followers to "enjoy the show".

 Aftermath

-The event was compared to a similar school attack occurred in the same city of Guadalajara 8 months before, also using an axe and knives, where the 20-year-old perpetrator killed three people (one before the attack) and injured another using a combat axe before being arrested.
+The event was compared to a similar school attack occurred in the same city of Guadalajara 8 months before, also using a hatchet and knives, where the 20-year-old perpetrator killed three people (one before the attack) and injured another using a camping hatchet before being arrested.
 He later committed suicide while awaiting trial.
 Both attacks only used melee weapons, both were announced on social media hours before the events, leading to speculation about online groups' influence in their radicalization, along with critique towards the Mexican healthcare system for not giving either perpetrator proper mental health support.
 Some also compared both attacks to the recurring incidents of school shootings in the United States.